Problem

 This dashboard shows the current status on a county level of Multi-Hazard Mitigation Plans in Indiana.
 The next state mitigation plan will be released in 2024.

-Example: 2019 State of Indiana Standard Multi-Hazard Mitigation Plan
+Example: 2019 State of Indiana Multi-Hazard Mitigation Plan

 The goal of mitigation is to reduce the future impacts of hazards including loss of life, property damage, disruption to local and regional economies, and the expenditure of public and private funds for recovery.
 Sound mitigation must be based upon sound risk assessment.
 A risk assessment involves quantifying the potential losses resulting from a disaster by assessing the vulnerability of buildings, infrastructure, and people.
 The Polis Center helps the State of Indiana prepare its mitigation plans.
 The process includes examining the disasters that impact the state and identifying high risk communities and areas of vulnerability, and exploring emerging threats.
 The state uses the plan to encourage local jurisdictions to adopt sound mitigation principles and activities, and allows the state to provide technical assistance and funding opportunities that help communities become more disaster resilient.